configcat/docs/website/docs/sdk-reference/js.md

 ## Snapshots and synchronous feature flag evaluation

-On JavaScript platforms, the _ConfigCat_ client provides only asynchronous methods for evaluating feature flags and settings because these operations may involve network communication (downloading config data from the ConfigCat CDN servers), which is necessarily an asynchronous operation in JavaScript.
+On JavaScript platforms, the _ConfigCat_ client provides only asynchronous methods for evaluating feature flags and settings because these operations may involve network communication (e.g. downloading config data from the ConfigCat CDN servers), which is necessarily an asynchronous operation in JavaScript.

 However, there may be use cases where synchronous evaluation is preferable, thus, since v8.1.0, the JavaScript SDK provides a way